RDJ Opens Door to IRON MAN 4, Superman with a Lightsaber, CW's FLASH = Donner's SUPERMAN?

 ESPN Debuts Exposition-Heavy Guardians of the Galaxy Promos

-It's no surprise Disney-subsidiary ESPN is featuring new promos for next week's Marvel’s Guardians of the Galaxy.
+It's no surprise Disney-owned subsidiary ESPN is featuring new promos for next week's Guardians of the Galaxy from Marvel Studios.
 ESPN plays to a desirable young male demographic and such cross-promotion is a staple of the Disney-owned media network.

 But the promos themselves highlight what has been a consistent marketing strategy since the debut of the film's first trailer.
-Featuring the irreverent long-time SportsCenter anchor and current host of the The Wider World of Sports Kenny Mayne, the three promos serve as something of video Wikipedia entries to the film’s characters and concepts.
+Featuring the irreverent Kenny Mayne, long-time SportsCenter anchor and current host of the The Wider World of Sports, the three promos serve as something of video Wikipedia entries to the film’s characters and concepts.

 Can Marvel successfully make moviegoers think like they already know the Guardians before the film's August 1 debut?
 We'll find out next week.